jpverkamp/blog/content/reviews/books/Philip Reeve/The Hungry City Chronicles/1 - Mortal Engines.md

 <!--more-->

-The strength of {{< goodreads book="Mortal Engines" text=" Mortal Engines " >}} rests on the fantastic visuals of the world building: cities on wheels, roaming across the landscape, tearing one another apart for scrap.
+The strength of [[Mortal Engines]]() rests on the fantastic visuals of the world building: cities on wheels, roaming across the landscape, tearing one another apart for scrap.
 Nevermind that it doesn't really make a lick of sense... it's fun!
 (But seriously: it doesn't make sense.)
 That's one reason that I think/hope that the upcoming movie is going to be pretty fun, just so long as they go all out on those cities.
 Also... there are  {{< spoiler >}}cyborg zombies{{< /spoiler >}}  for some reason?

 Characterwise, I never really feel much for any of the main characters, other than a bit annoyed at Katherine.
 I get that she's young, but she's remarkably naive up until the very end of the book.
 I have some hopes she'll be better later.
 Tom... for a main character, I don't really like or dislike him.
 He's just there.
 My only real outstanding question by the end of the book: how in the world can he fly the airships?